kippulainen04/survey-form/README.md

 ## ⚡ Installation & Usage

-1. Cloning the project & render on your local browser
+1. Cloning the project & rendering on your local browser
 * The respository can be [cloned](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) as other github repository
 * Then drag the `index.html` to your local browser